What Is Coaching?

 The flexibility of coaching

 The great thing about coaching is how flexible it is.
 It can just as easily help you find a new job after a redundancy as it can help you to make new friends.
+It can help you gain control over seemingly uncontrollable anxiety, or it can help you learn a new language.
 The principles stay the same throughout; it’s about where you want to go, and how you will get there.
+It’s about what barriers are in your way, and what strengths that will see you through.

 As a client-led coach, one thing I notice is how often people’s direction changes.
-Many come to me with a specific goal in mind, such as gaining a promotion at work.
-But once we start to dig in to it further, some start to realise that obtaining a promotion isn’t actually what they are looking for after all.
-Maybe it is to feel less stressed.
-Maybe it is to feel like they aren’t stagnating.
-It can be anything, but once we hold their original plan up to scrutiny it falls apart, and a new, more important goal comes to light.
+Some come to me with a specific goal in mind.
+But after some reflection, they realise that what they thought was their burning issue isn’t as burning as they once thought.
+By identifying what is causing the biggest challenges, and importantly, what we have most control over, it may be that prioritise something different than we expected.
 And that’s a good thing!
-Following through on a plan that doesn’t speak to you any more is not a good use of your time or energy.
+Following through on a plan that doesn’t speak to you is not a good use of your time or energy.

 So if you think you need help but don’t know where to start, that’s no problem.
-I’ve helped clients with finding a new job, getting a promotion, feeling less stressed, finding fulfilment in a more balanced life, improving their self-esteem, becoming more organised, starting a Master’s Degree, learning to drive, learning a new language, moving abroad, and many, many other topics.
+I’ve helped clients with depression, anxiety, feelings of overwhelm, self-esteem, confidence, identity, patenting, relationships, finding a new job, getting a promotion, moving abroad, and many, many other topics.
+No matter how varied the topics are, the thing they all have in common is the desire to take control of a life that doesn’t quite feel right.
 As I’ve said throughout this site, coaching is about you.
 If you want to take back control of your life, we can do that, whatever it is.

 If you think you’re ready to give coaching a try, you can check out my Services page for my prices, or you can get in touch using this Contact Form to discuss anything that might be on your mind.